MrSups2003/ECE2112PA2/README.md

 - For this problem, I created an array X with random numbers.
 To do that, I used 'np.random.random'.
 This allows the entry of random numbers that are in float.
 Next is the size of the array, which is a 5x5 square.
 So this becomes X = np.random.random(5,5).
 - Next, I created a variable Z, the formula for normalizing X. I also created a print(z) just for fun
+- I then save the normalization of X as 'X_normalized.npy'
+- Just type in np.load('X_normalized.npy') and the normalized ndarray will appear
+- Here is my coded input
+-